D3monkat/workdamnitpx/[standalone]/cdn-fuel/README.md

 <br> <br>
 If you plan to not use them, you can skip this Step and Step 7!
 <br> <br>
-The first step of installing our items is to navigate to your *qb-core/shared/items.lua*.
+The first step off installing our items is to navigate to your *qb-core/shared/items.lua*.
 <br> <br>
 Once there, we will paste the following items at the bottom of our items table.
 ```Lua